gurkanbicer/slimmvc-web/README.md

-# slimmvc-web
+# SlimMVC Web

 The SlimMVC's website.